LenneDalben/StardewValleyModsGPL/Artisan Equipment for Sale/README.md

 ||Compatibility||

 For the machines Marlon sells, there's compatibility built in.
-If you use Befriend Marlon and Gunther, Make Marlon Real, or Stardew Valley Expanded (SVE), then there is a friendship requirement.
+If you use <a href="https://www.nexusmods.com/stardewvalley/mods/2569">Befriend Marlon and Gunther</a>, <a href="https://www.nexusmods.com/stardewvalley/mods/7018">Make Marlon Real</a>, or <a href="https://www.nexusmods.com/stardewvalley/mods/3753">Stardew Valley Expanded (SVE)</a>, then there is a friendship requirement.
 If you use none of those mods, there's a different requirement.

 ||Installation||